Each day, we justify the trust that is placed in us. We set ourselves ambitious targets, keep our word and follow the rules.

 It is RUAG's declared objective to adhere to the applicable laws and regulations in all areas of its business activities.
 This applies particularly to the prohibition of corruption.
 Employees declare their agreement with the following rules of conduct to prevent corruption:

 - Money and pecuniary gifts may not be used for prohibited or dubious purposes;

 - No unjustified advantage may be gained through favours to others of a financial or other nature.

-- No favours of a financial or other nature may be accepted if the giver expects or is rewarded with an unfair advantage.
+- No favours of a financial or other nature may be accepted if the provider expects or is rewarded with an unfair advantage.

 Code of conduct for business partners

-As a corporate group with international operations, RUAG is committed to conducting business in accordance with ethical principles and applicable law and in a socially responsible fashion.
+In light of its international operations, RUAG is committed to conducting business in accordance with ethical principles and applicable laws and in a socially responsible way.
 RUAG also expects conduct that is proper in every respect from its business partners – i.e. its customers, suppliers, service providers and their supply chains.
-To put this in concrete terms, RUAG establishes certain minimum standards and informs its business partners of these standards.
+To substantiate this, RUAG establishes certain minimum standards and informs its business partners of these standards.